Abney Park Cemetery

 For more information on the project, Abney Park Restoration (PDF 5mb)

-The restoration project started on 6 September 2021 and is due to be completed by summer 2023.
-The park will remain open throughout the restoration, but on occasion one of the entrances may be temporarily closed for works to be carried out.
-Thank you for your patience during the work.
+The restoration project started on 6 September 2021 and we expect to complete it during winter 2024.
+The park will remain open throughout the restoration.
+On occasion one of the entrances may be temporarily closed to carry out work.

 For restoration updates and further information see Abney Park Trust.